coturn/coturn/docker/coturn/CONTRIBUTING.md

 At the moment `coturn/coturn` Docker image's [workflow is automated][1] via [GitHub Actions] in the following manner:

 - On each push the image is built and tested.
-  This helps to track image regressions due to changes in codebase.
+  This helps to track image regressions due to changes in the codebase.

 - Image is built and tested automatically from `master` branch on weekly basis.
   This helps to track image regressions due to changes in parent OS images (`debian`, `alpine`), their system packages, and other dependencies.